5 from 4 votes

 Why are my roast parsnips soggy?

-When learning how to roast parsnips, it’s important to know how to space them on the baking tray.
-Otherwise, you’ll end up with soggy roast parsnips.
-Be sure they are in a single layer and spaced apart.
+When learning how to make roast parsnips, it’s important to space them on the baking tray.
+Be sure they are in a single layer and spaced apart so they crisp up rather than steam.

-Should I defrost before cooking or cook from frozen?
+Should I defrost parsnips before cooking or cook from frozen?

-If you tried this Roasted Parsnips recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
-I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys šŸ’› Let’s get cooking! – Mimi x
+If you tried this Roast Parsnips recipe, it would mean so much to me if you could leave a review & a star rating to let me know how you found it!
+I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x

 Print